usr1995/Rauf_Portfolio/README.md

 # UzmaRauf-Portfolio

 Welcome to my portfolio!
-This is where I showcase my projects and share my journey in visualizing data.
+This is my public portfolio for Telling Stories with Data at Carnegie Mellon University.

 ## Portfolio Projects